adgamerx/Tinder-Automation-Extension/README.md

    ```
 2. Open your Google Chrome Browser and open extension by clicking `3 Dot Menu` > `More Tools` > `Extensions` or by simply visiting [here](chrome://extensions/ "Extension")
 3. Click on `Load Unpacked` on top left corner then navigate to the folder where you downloaded the extension and click Select Folder.
-   >blockquote You need to extract the .zip file if you have directly downloaded the extension first.
+   >You need to extract the .zip file if you have directly downloaded the extension first.
 4. Your Extension will be loaded now.